neilvidyarthi/beginners-guide-to-todist/chapters/04_Premium_features.md

 # Premium features

-The basic features you have with a free Todoist account suffices for most users of Todoist, but with a premium subscription you get extra features that enhances the user experience.
+The basic features you have with a free Todoist account suffices for most users of Todoist, but with a premium subscription, you get extra features that enhance the user experience.
 We describe these features in this chapter.
 If you are not interested in having a premium subscription, you can skip to the next chapter.

 ## Labels

 Labels provide an alternative and orthogonal way of organising your tasks.
-You can use projects to organise your tasks so related tasks are grouped together, but tasks often have different relationships depending on how you look at them.
-Some are related by their due date or priority, aspects you can explicitly specify for all tasks, some are related because they belong to the same overall project, which is what the projects handle, but others are related for example by where you must be to handle tasks---at home, at the office, out shopping---or how much effort it will take to handle them---some tasks you might need to dedicate several hours to, to get into flow, while others you can handle whenever you have a few minutes free.
+You can use projects to organise your tasks, so related tasks are grouped together, but tasks often have different relationships depending on how you look at them.
+Some are related because of their due date or priority, aspects you can explicitly specify for all tasks.
+Some are related because they belong to the same overall project, which is what the projects handle.
+Others are related for example because of where you must be to handle tasks---at home, at the office, out shopping---or how much effort it will take to handle them---some tasks you might need to dedicate several hours to, to get into flow, while others you can handle whenever you have a few minutes free.
 These kinds of tasks can be grouped using labels.

 You can get the list of labels you have associated with your tasks by clicking *Labels* to the right of *Projects* to the left of the Todoist window.